l1-ca0/parallel-binomial-option-pricing/README.md

 📄 **[Read the Full Project Report (PDF)](docs/Parallel_BOPM_Report.pdf)**

-This project implements the Binomial Options Pricing Model (BOPM) using a suite of parallel architectures: Serial, OpenMP (Multi-core), CUDA (GPU), and MPI (Distributed Cluster).
-It features a highly optimized Hybrid Adaptive Pipeline on the GPU that achieves 384x speedup over the serial baseline and 9.35x speedup over optimized 8-core OpenMP execution.
+This project implements a high-performance parallel pricing engine for American options using the Binomial Options Pricing Model (BOPM), engineered to scale efficiently from multi-core CPUs to GPU-accelerated clusters.
+By leveraging OpenMP, CUDA and MPI, it addresses the algorithm's sequential bottlenecks through a diverse set of optimization strategies.
+The core achievement is a Hybrid Adaptive CPU-GPU Pipeline that switches execution kernels based on problem size, delivering a 384x speedup over the serial baseline and a 9.35x speedup over optimized 8-core OpenMP execution.

-*All experiments were conducted on the CMU GHC machines, featuring an **8-core Intel CPU** and a single **NVIDIA GeForce RTX 2080 GPU**.*
+*All experiments were conducted on the CMU GHC machines, featuring an 8-core Intel CPU and a single NVIDIA GeForce RTX 2080 GPU.*

 ---